nhejazi/ezPkgs/README.md

-_N.B._, to install packages in R, it is best to avoid permissions issues by running the install script interactively in an R session started from the terminal (i.e., using `R CMD BATCH` is __not__ recommended). `Rscript` seems reliable (as of 15 June 2016), but reliability is not guaranteed.
+_N.B._, to install packages in R, it is best to avoid permissions issues by running the install script interactively in an R session started from the terminal (i.e., using `R CMD BATCH` is __not__ recommended). `Rscript` seems reliable (as of 15 June 2016), but this reliability cannot be not guaranteed currently.

 ### Supplementary Tools